Michael A. Taylor Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.24).
+- The Orioles' 4.20 team ERA ranks 16th across all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs given up (106 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs surrendered (106 total, 1.2 per game).

-- Irvin (1-3) gets the starting nod for the Orioles in his eighth start of the season.
-He has a 6.32 ERA in 31 1/3 innings pitched, with 28 strikeouts.
+- Wells (6-4) gets the starting nod for the Orioles in his 17th start of the season.
+He's put together a 3.19 ERA in 98 2/3 innings pitched, with 99 strikeouts.

-- In his most recent outing on Sunday against the Minnesota Twins, the lefty went five innings, giving up one earned run while surrendering six hits.
+- In his most recent time out on Monday, the right-hander tossed six innings against the New York Yankees, giving up two earned runs while surrendering five hits.

-- The 29-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
-Opponents have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.